Easton, Cambridgeshire

 Easton is a village and civil parish in Cambridgeshire, England.
 Easton lies approximately 6 mi west of Huntingdon, between the villages of Ellington and Spaldwick.
 Easton is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 Easton is a hamlet which the Anglo Saxons settled in.

 History

 Easton is recorded in the Domesday Book of 1086 as a settlement consisting of ten manors, with 19.5 ploughlands (approximately 2340 acre) of arable land and 840 acre of meadows.
 The village was a berewick of Spaldwick at the time, and was passed in 1109 to the Bishop of Lincoln as part of the appurtenances of Spaldwick.
 It later descended as part of the soke of Spaldwick and into the ownership of the Duke of Manchester.

 The village's church, St Peter's, was built in the 11th Century, partially reconstructed in the 13th and 14th century and majorly rebuilt in 1781.
 A 14th century bell pit in the floor of the church's tower was uncovered in the 21st century.
-The church became a grade 1 listed building in 1958, but was made redundant and became part of The Churches Conservation Trust in 1971.
+The church became a grade 1 listed building in 1958,.